 Truth and Reconciliation

 Sometimes it takes a large collective voice to bring attention to a significant issue that is not in the public eye.
 Six years ago, the Truth and Reconciliation Commission of Canada was formed.
-It was one of the provisions of a massive out-of-court settlement brought on by former Indian residential school survivors in the largest class action lawsuit in Canadian history.
+It was one of the provisions of a massive out-of-court settlement brought on by former Indigenous residential school survivors in the largest class action lawsuit in Canadian history.

 The TRC created a vehicle for former students – then children, now adults – to tell us about their experiences at residential school and the impact the schools had on them, their families and their communities.
 The TRC helped bring to public awareness a set of government policies that targeted and affected whole generations.

-By the 1960s, many thousands of First Nations children had been forcibly removed from their parents and placed into government-funded, church-controlled, residential learning institutions, among unfamiliar people, customs and languages.
+By the 1960s, many thousands of Indigenous children had been forcibly removed from their parents and placed into government-funded, church-controlled, residential learning institutions, among unfamiliar people, customs and languages.
 Many children suffered horrific abuse and parents and communities were traumatized.
 After two or three generations of families had experienced this traumatic disconnection and loss, any sense of trust or feeling of belonging to family, community and culture had been broken.

 The experience of residential school clearly highlights intergenerational trauma.
 Kevin Berube, Director of Mental Health and Addictions at Sioux Lookout Meno Ya Win Health Centre, described intergenerational trauma in a February 16, 2015 Globe and Mail article: